Morning brief · 2026-06-28

 RECOMMENDATION

+Hard days in your data drop next-day recovery by 10 points vs easy days (55 vs 66).
+At TSB -14, one more quality session this week then mandatory de-load — bring ATL below 43 and TSB above −10 before the next block.
 CTL target: 65–80 by Jan 2027.
-At current pace (0.8 pts/wk), you hit 65 around Mar 2027.
+At current pace (1.2 pts/wk), you hit 65 around Nov 2026.
 Sustainable path: 3–4 pts/wk gain through Oct, then a 3-week de-load before the build phase begins.
 Protect easy days — the aerobic base built in Z2 now is what race-pace tolerance is built on.

 Running